Frequently Asked Questions

-Drop-in meditation is just like it sounds – come in whenever you’d like, stay as long as you wish.
-Even for our foot baths, you don’t need a reservation and you can stay as long as you’d like.
-Some people stop in for 15 or 20 minutes, and others spend half a day with us.
+Drop-in meditation is just like it sounds—come in whenever you’d like; stay as long as you wish.
+Even for our foot baths, you don’t need a reservation, and you can stay as long as you’d like.
+Some visitors stop in for 15 or 20 minutes, and others spend half a day with us.

 Our classes, workshops and retreats happen either before or after our drop-in hours.
 We have a wide range of events, some of them happening every week, twice a month, monthly or quarterly.
 They may last one day or continue progressively for weeks or months.
 Some classes are drop-ins and others require pre-registration.
 You can find details about all our events on our Meetup page.

 Don’t worry!
-Half the people who come in have never meditated before.
-We know the idea of meditation is intimidating so we do everything we can to make our space welcoming to everyone, especially to beginners.
+Many of our visitors have never meditated before.
+We know the idea of meditation is intimidating, so we do everything we can to make our space welcoming to everyone, especially to beginners.

-One popular offering we have are our iPods with hours of guided meditations and teachings about meditation.
-We provide the iPods and headphones to anyone who wants to use them while they’re in the center.
+One of our most popular offerings are audio programs with guided meditations and meditation lessons.
+We provide iPods loaded with these meditations and teachings with headphones to anyone who wants to use them while they’re in the center.
 You can choose from many different topics, from a wide range of teachers.
-There are tracks in length anywhere from 5 minutes to 45 minutes.
-This is a nice way to sample a variety of techniques and teachings until you find a few you enjoy.
+There are tracks from 5 minutes to 45 minutes in length.
+This is a great way to sample a variety of techniques and teachings until you find those you enjoy.

 When I think of meditation I picture people sitting perfectly still on the floor.
 I can’t do that.
 How am I expected to sit?

-Because we don’t promote a specific type of meditation technique you’re able to sit in any way that’s comfortable for you.
-Many visitors here sit in chairs or even lie down while they’re meditating.
-Of course there are a lot of benefits to sitting on the floor and if that’s something you’re interested in exploring we can offer individualized posture recommendations for you, specifically.
+Because we don’t promote a specific type of meditation technique, you’re able to sit in any way that’s comfortable for you.
+Many of our visitors sit in chairs or even lie down while they’re meditating.
+Of course, there are a lot of benefits to sitting on the floor.
+If that’s something you’re interested in exploring, we can offer individualized posture recommendations for you, specifically.

-Regardless of the posture you use, we encourage people to experiment with various technques, such as closing the eyes or keeping the eyes open, breathing through the nostrils or breathing through the mouth, resting your hands face up or face down on your thighs or having the hands or fingertips touching.
-There are subtle differences with each posture and we like people to experience those differences for themselves.
+Regardless of the posture you use, we encourage people to experiment with various technques, such as closing the eyes or keeping the eyes open, breathing through the nostrils or breathing through the mouth, resting your hands face up or face down on your thighs, or having the hands or fingertips touching.
+There are subtle differences with each posture, and we like guests to experience those differences for themselves.

 I’ve been practicing with a meditation group in town and I like the techniques they’ve taught me.
 Can I practice them at Mayu?
 What happens if I’m doing something different than everyone else?

 Many people who come into Mayu are experienced meditators, each one doing techniques they’re familiar with.
-It’s not uncommon to have several people in our sanctuary at one time all doing something different – one may be using prayer beads, another meditating with mudras, another doing slow movement, etc...
-We’re always delighted to see how many different practices coexist well together – and even enhance each others’ practices.
-As a rule we tell visitors that as long as they’re quiet and respectful of the environment and the people around them, they’re welcome to do whatever meditation technique they prefer.
+It’s not uncommon to have several people in our sanctuary at one time, all doing something different—for example, one may be using prayer beads, another meditating with mudras, and another doing slow movement.
+We’re always delighted to see how many different practices coexist well together—and even enhance each others’ practices.
+As a rule we tell visitors that as long as they’re quiet and respectful of the people around them, they’re welcome to do whatever meditation technique they prefer.

 What are your rules while visiting the sanctuary?